joegreen88/mysql-version-control/README.md

 If this is the first run on the given environment, then a table called `db_config` is created and used to store the current database version.

+You may optionally provide a second argument specifying the mysql client binary to use.
+This argument is required if mysql is not on your $PATH.

 #### `--no-schema`
 Use this flag to skip the schema files.
 This can be useful if you use an ORM to build the database schema.